skooter500/GE1-2022-2023/assignment.md

 [![YouTube](http://img.youtube.com/vi/sTq2Im2YUOk/0.jpg)](https://www.youtube.com/watch?v=sTq2Im2YUOk)

-Watch any vintage sci-fi show you will get lots of ideas.
+Watch any vintage (pre 1985) sci-fi show  or movie  you will get lots of ideas.
 The more nostalgic, cool and nerdy the better.

-Check out this video of people going crazy (including myself) for the Knight Rider car:
+Check out this video of people going crazy (including myself) for the Knight Rider car :-):

 ![Knight Rider](https://photos.app.goo.gl/gqpCMHJu5SNbWjj89)

-Please include a detailed readme.md in your git repo.
-Here is [a template](assignmentreadme.md).
+You will manage your project in a github repo, making documented commits as you make progress and include a detailed readme.md in your git repo along with your project.
+Here is [a template](assignmentreadme.md) you can use for your readme.
+Also you can use this [gitignore file](.gitignore).
+Here is [a tutorial on using git](gitlab.md) if you need to brush up!

 # Due dates:
 - Week 8 - Proposal & git repo - [Submit proposal here](https://forms.office.com/Pages/ResponsePage.aspx?id=yxdjdkjpX06M7Nq8ji_V2ou3qmFXqEdGlmiD1Myl3gNUQlhURzM4MzFWSTdDTDlERFdZTkw2UThQTS4u)